fisapool/MABEPipeline/README.md

 2. **Out of memory**: Reduce `training.batch_size` in config
 3. **Missing data**: Check `dataset.path` in config points to correct location
 4. **Import errors**: Ensure all dependencies are installed with `pip install -r requirements.txt`
+5. **Local evaluation returns 0.0000 F-score**: This is expected for test predictions (no ground truth).
+Use training data for meaningful evaluation.
+6. **Ground truth not found**: Ensure your dataset path contains the `train_annotation/` directory with parquet files.

 ### Debug Mode